Fresno Chaffee Zoo: 2000present

 In 2004, "Measure Z" was passed by the voters (73%) in Fresno to raise money to expand the zoo, and to improve the animal exhibits.
 The US$150 million project was contingent upon the submission and review of an environmental impact report.
 The name of the zoo was shortened to Fresno Chaffee Zoo in 2006.
 In 2007, a traveling "Stingray Bay" exhibit visited and attracted large crowds.
 Several stingrays were bred while they were visiting Fresno.
 In 2009, a permanent Stingray Bay exhibit was opened, funded by Measure Z. In the rain forest exhibit, the former butterfly house (Maddis House) reopened as the Tropical Treasures exhibit in March 2009, with poison dart frogs and a sloth among other species.

 In August 2012, a very large Sea Lion Cove, designed after the Central Coast’s Point Lobos, was opened.
 It contains 250,000 gallon saltwater tank with rock outcrops and islands, while preserving the redwood trees that surround the enclosures.
 A 35-ft viewing glass allows guest to watch the sea lions underwater.
 This exhibit also includes Brown pelicans.
 This was the first major exhibit funded by Measure Z. The old sea lion enclosure was repurposed for river otters.

-In January 2014, ground was broken for the approximately 18-acre "African Adventure" expansion doubling the size of the zoo and including large animal exhibits such as lions, breeding elephants, cheetahs, rhinos, meerkats, hippos, gorillas, and penguins.
+In January 2014, ground was broken for the approximately 18-acre "African Adventure" expansion doubling the size of the zoo and including large animal exhibits such as lions, breeding elephants, cheetahs, rhinos, and meerkats.
 Measure Z, which provided funding for capital zoo projects, was renewed by voters in November 2014.